Ponnaiyah Ramajayam Institute of Science and Technology: History

-Thereafter it expanded to include an Arts and Science College, College of Engineering and Technology, College of Education, Research Institution, and Polytechnic College.
+Thereafter it expanded to include an Arts and Science College, College of Engineering and Technology, College of Education, Research Institution and Polytechnic College.

-In 2004, Ponnappan Ramajayam College applied for NAAC assessment and accreditation and was awarded an "A" grade, thus making it the first "A" grade awarded college in the Bharathidasan University area.
+In 2004 Ponnaiyah Ramajayam College applied for NAAC assessment and accreditation and was awarded an "A" grade, thus making it the first "A" grade awarded college in the Bharathidasan University area.
 The college then submitted its proposal to the Ministry of Human Resource Development, Government of India for deemed university status.

-On 4 January 2008, the institute was conferred deemed university status based on the recommendations of the UGC Expert Committee, the Ministry of HRD, and the Government of India.
+On 4 January 2008 the institute was conferred deemed university status based on the recommendations of the UGC Expert Committee, the Ministry of HRD and the Government of India.
 The institute also received approval from the Distance Education Council (DEC) and its B.Ed. course is approved by The National Council for Teacher Education (NCTE).

-In 2015, the institute once again applied for NAAC assessment and accreditation and was awarded a "B" grade.
-In a letter signed by an undersecretary in the Union Health Ministry, it was stated that the institute, which was granted conditional approval to offer 150 MBBS seats last year, was debarred from admitting students for the academic years of 2017–18 and 2018–19.

-Currently, the institute offers degrees in medicine, engineering, arts & science, education, law ,pharmacy, management, and technology, as well as Ph.D. programmes in some of these fields.
-Ponnaiyah Ramajayam Medical College and Hospital is situated in Nallur, ECR road, Chennai.
+Currently, the institute offers degrees in medicine, engineering, arts & science, education, law, pharmacy, management and technology, as well as Ph.D. programmes in some of these fields.